Updated April 19, 2019

 For obvious reasons, it pays to have a series of bridges that can take you from east to west in Portland.
 First and foremost, the photogenic bridges that span the Willamette River lead to a beautiful, much-loved and frequently used waterfront.
 They also connect runners, walkers and bikers with miles and miles of popular paths.
-In fact, Portland loves its bridges so much that it’s currently building another one, Tilikum Crossing, officially set to open on September 12, 2015.

 But, rather than simply a means to an end, you can think of these beautiful structures as your destination!
 There are so many (free!) ways to incorporate local bridges into your unique workout in Portland.
-Here are just five:
+Here are just four:

 1. Run/Walk Right Over